 Zoning and limitations

-You need to determine whether your land falls under a rural, urban, or suburban area.
+It would be best if you determined whether your land falls under a rural, urban, or suburban area.

 Usually, agriculture is allowed in rural areas.
 But, for urban and suburban zones, it may be illegal to do farming.
-Populated areas may also add some restrictions to farming.
+Populated areas may also add some restrictions to agriculture.
 For instance, noise restrictions may limit you from using farm equipment.